 You’ll see a question related to whether your price can change during the contract period.
 Usually, the fact sheet will indicate that the answer is “yes,” it can change.
 The next line indicates why and how your price could change.
 Even fixed price plans can have price changes if the PUC allows the TDSP to increase their rates, which are factored into the price.

-This document is a very helpful guide when comparing plans and we definitely encourage you to review while you are comparing electricity plans.
-By learning to read the sheet, you understand the exact rates for each type of fee and compare one plan’s rates to the rate from another plan.
+The EFL is a very helpful guide when shopping for electricity and we definitely encourage you to review while you are comparing electricity plans.
+By learning to read the EFL, you understand the exact rates for the electricity plans available in your area, and it will be easy to compare one plan’s rates to the rate from another plan.
 You’ll be able to see what their tiered plans look like and whether plan A has a lower starting rate for the first tier up to 1000 kWh than plan B. Which one is best for you will depend on how much your household actually uses, so this is important to keep in mind when you’re reading all of these different sheets.
 Learning to do so will greatly increase your understanding of the situation.
+If you want to learn more about comparing electricity plans, check out this guide.